 It is the purpose of this book to explain the structure of the mechanism which controls the public mind, and to tell how it is manipulated by the special pleader who seeks to create public acceptance for a particular idea or commodity.
 It will attempt at the same time to find the due place in the modern democratic scheme for this new propaganda and to suggest its gradually evolving code of ethics and practice.

 One of the most important comments on deceit, I think, was made by Adam Smith.
 He pointed out that a major goal of business is to deceive and oppress the public.(The Deceit Business, quoting Chomsky).
 The way the epigovernment is able to direct government is also known, which is control through the use of the power of wealth, i.e. through money.

 And one of the striking features of the modern period is the institutionalization of that process, so that we now have huge industries deceiving the public — and they're very conscious about it, the public relations industry.
 Interestingly, this developed in the freest countries—in Britain and the US — roughly around time of WWI, when it was recognized that enough freedom had been won that people could no longer be controlled by force.
 So modes of deception and manipulation had to be developed in order to keep them under control"...

 That money is controlled by known international corporations that own stock in each other so as to "keep it in the family":

-A University of Zurich study 'proves' that a small group of companies - mainly banks - wields huge power over the global economy.(MOMCOM: The Private Parts - 3, quoting Daily Mail).
+A University of Zurich study 'proves' that a small group of companies - mainly banks - wields huge power over the global economy.(MOMCOM: The Private Parts - 3, quoting Daily Mail & report, emphasis added).
 This concept of epigovernment should probably be a required chapter in Civics Textbooks, because the physical dynamics can be observed, measured, studied, and discussed in pre-college classes as well as in university level classes.

 The study is the first to look at all 43,060 transnational corporations and the web of ownership between them - and created a 'map' of 1,318 companies at the heart of the global economy.